No Kid Hungry Summer Meals Eligibility Map

 No Kid Hungry Non-Congregate Summer Meals Rural Eligibility Map

 To get more information about a specific location, navigate to the area on the map or enter a local address in the search bar.
 Click anywhere on the subdivision of the map that your site is located in to pull up a pop-up that shows you relevant data about the area.
-If your site is located in a bright green potentially rural area, the pop-up will contain a field titled “Potential Rural Pocket” that will contain one or more of “RUCA”, “RUCC”, and/or “UIC”, corresponding to the categorization scheme or schemes under which your area has been deemed rural.
+If your site is located in a green area, the pop-up will be titled “This area is designated as Rural” and display an “Object ID.”
+The object ID corresponds to the area as it is labeled in USDA’s Rural Designation map.

 No Kid Hungry Averaged Eligibility Map